alinmih/MyDotNetRepository/README.md

 6. ProductionManagement - Sample ASP.NET app for manufacturing environment used to manage the workflow from price offer to production planning.

-7. ProductionERP - Sample app for managing business processes inside a company using windows form UI.
+7. ProductionERP - Sample app for managing business processes inside a company using Windows Forms UI.